 The companion will be a friend or a colleague.
-Neither party is able to bring legal representation with them.
+As the aim of the appeal panel is reconciliation and to put right things that have gone wrong neither party is able to bring legal representation with them.
+The appeal panel is not a form of legal proceedings.
 If after the hearing any party feels that legal action is necessary, please contact the Clerk to the Governors (see the contact details at the end of the procedure).
+At this point a decision will be made as to whether to suspend the complaints procedure until those legal proceedings have concluded.

 - 5. If the attendance of any pupils is required at the hearing, parental permission will be sought if they are under the age of 18.
 Extra care will be taken to consider the vulnerability of children where they are present at a complaints hearing. - 6.
 Where the complaint is about a Governor, the complainant may request that the appeal is heard by an entirely independent panel.
 It is at the discretion of the Governing Body who will notify the Clerk of their decision.
-Where an entirely independent panel is required, timescales may be affected while the federation source appropriate individuals for the review.

-- 7. The panel can make the following decisions: - Dismiss the complaint in whole or in part - Uphold the complaint in whole or in part - Decide on the appropriate action to be taken to resolve the complaint - Recommend changes to the federation's or school's systems or procedures to ensure that problems of a similar nature do not recur. - 8.
+Where an entirely independent panel is required, timescales may be affected while the Federation source appropriate individuals for the review. - 7.
+The panel can make the following decisions: - Dismiss the complaint in whole or in part - Uphold the complaint in whole or in part - Decide on the appropriate action to be taken to resolve the complaint - Recommend changes to the Federation's or school's systems or procedures to ensure that problems of a similar nature do not recur. - 8.
 All parties who attended the meeting will be informed in writing of the outcome of the appeal within 5 working days (excluding those which fall in the school holidays).

-This is the final stage at which the federation will consider the complaint.
+This is the final stage at which the Federation will consider the complaint.
 If the complainant remains dissatisfied and wishes to take the complaint further, please contact the Clerk to the Governors (see the contact details at the end of the document).
-The federation will not consider the complaint beyond this.
+The Federation will not consider the complaint beyond this.